oceanprotocol/ocean.py/READMEs/publish-flow-restapi.md

 1. Setup
 2. Alice publishes the API asset
 3. Alice makes the API asset available for free, via a dispenser
-4. Bob consumes the API sset
+4. Bob consumes the API asset

 Let's go through each step.